-Peer Tutoring
+Math Peer Tutor

-Grades: 10-12

 Prerequisites: Counselor / Teacher Approval;

 Attendance rate of 85% or above from

-previous semester

-Credit: 0.50 credit of Electives
+Peer Tutoring is limited to the need of teachers.
 Students enrolled in this program will provide help to other students.
-Tutors will work directly under the supervision of a teacher and provide assistance to students needing specific help in reading, writing, or math.
+Tutors will work directly under the supervision of a teacher and provide assistance to students needing specific help in math.
 This course is only graded as Pass/No Pass.
 Students are required to demonstrate and maintain 85% school attendance in order to enter the program and to receive a passing grade and credit upon completion of the program.